dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

         //List blobs to the console window, with paging.
         Console.WriteLine("List blobs in pages:")

-        int i = 0;
-        BlobContinuationToken continuationToken = null;
-        BlobResultSegment resultSegment = null;

-        //Call ListBlobsSegmentedAsync and enumerate the result segment returned, while the continuation token is non-null.
+        // Call ListBlobsSegmentedAsync and enumerate the result segment returned, while the continuation token is non-null.
-        //When the continuation token is null, the last page has been returned and execution can exit the loop. do
+        // When the continuation token is null, the last page has been returned and execution can exit the loop.

+        let rec loop continuationToken i =
-        {
+          async {
-            //This overload allows control of the page size.
-You can return all remaining results by passing null for the maxResults parameter,
+            // This overload allows control of the page size.
+You can return all remaining results
-            //or by calling a different overload.
+            // by passing null for the maxResults parameter, or by calling a different overload. let! ct = Async.CancellationToken
+            let! resultSegment =
-            resultSegment = await container.ListBlobsSegmentedAsync("", true, BlobListingDetails.All, 10, continuationToken, null, null);
+                container.ListBlobsSegmentedAsync("", true, BlobListingDetails.All, 10, continuationToken, null, null, ct)
+                |> Async.AwaitTask

-            if (resultSegment.Results.Count<IListBlobItem>() > 0) { Console.WriteLine("Page {0}:", ++i); }
+            if (resultSegment.Results.Count<IListBlobItem>() > 0) then
+                Console.WriteLine("Page {0}:", i)

-            foreach (var blobItem in resultSegment.Results)
+            for blobItem in resultSegment.Results do
-            {
-                Console.WriteLine("\t{0}", blobItem.StorageUri.PrimaryUri);
+                Console.WriteLine("\t{0}", blobItem.StorageUri.PrimaryUri)

-            }
-            Console.WriteLine();
+            Console.WriteLine()

             //Get the continuation token.
-            continuationToken = resultSegment.ContinuationToken;
+            let continuationToken = resultSegment.ContinuationToken
+            if (continuationToken <> null) then
+                do! loop continuationToken (i+1)
           }
-        while (continuationToken != null);
+        do! loop null 1
       }

 ## Writing to an append blob